 - Salt: For rounded out flavor.

-- Use a delicious sauce: Make sure to use a high quality sauce that you love the taste of for best results.
+- Use a ridiculously delish sauce: Make sure to use a high quality sauce like Rao's that you love the taste of for best results.
+I look for extra virgin olive oil and onions near the top of the list and no added sugar.
 It makes a big difference in the flavor!

 - Press tofu: You don't want extra liquid from the tofu making the lasagna watery.
 If you don't own a tofu press, you can wrap tofu in a kitchen towel (or paper towels) and place books on top to drain the water out.
 I usually drain it for about 20 minutes.